 Evaluate the immune status of your staff.
 Evidence of measles immunity includes:

 - Written documentation of vaccination with 2 doses of live measles or MMR vaccine administered at least 28 days apart,

 - Birth before 1957.

-If staff do not have documented immunity to measles, encourage MMR vaccination.
+If the staff does not have documented immunity to measles, encourage MMR vaccination.

 CDC recommends that healthcare personnel wear PPE when evaluating patients with suspected measles.
 This includes those who have documented immunity.
-Ensure your staff are fit-tested for N95s.
+Ensure your staff is fit-tested for N95s.